 We are committed to building a sustainable supply chain and we report our progress in quarterly updates on this online dashboard.
 Use the toggle at the top of this dashboard to present palm or palm kernel information.

-Since the end of 2017 we have actively monitored Peninsula and Sabah in Malaysia using satellites.
+Since the end of 2017 we have actively monitored our direct supply chain in Peninsula and Sabah in Malaysia using satellites.

 You can find more details on the way we expand the monitored area here.